 Not only this, but freezing coffee might just be a very convenient option for you.
 Perhaps you want to buy in bulk because your favourite coffee just had a mind-blowingly good season.
 Or perhaps you just don’t drink enough coffee to get through a whole bag before it’s past its best.
 Or perhaps you do, except you’re such a coffee lover that your have about ten different beans on the go at one time—and for that reason, you need to freeze half of every bag.

 And in some ways, the stance against freezing coffee seems a little odd.
 It’s a given that you freeze food in order to make it last longer—so why not coffee?
-On top of that, the coffee in supermarkets is most commonly sold with a best before date on it as opposed to a date on which the coffee was roasted.
-Why?
-Because the coffee may even be months old, due it having been frozen.
+Most supermarkets sell coffee with a best by date and not roast date.
+They do this as the coffee might already have been frozen for months.
 And then, the coffee container often suggests storing it in the fridge (which is a different subject entirely).

 While supermarket coffee isn’t specialty, it does beg the question: if food companies are happy to freeze coffee, why aren’t homebrewers doing it?

 An example of industry standard retail packaging, complete with a roast date.
 Credit: Square Mile

 The science on this subject is slim.
 While coffee is a food and foods are usually quality tested, few researchers have tackled this issue.